 How to Pass the Ham Radio Technician Exam in 2026

 Getting your ham radio technician exam passed on the first try doesn't have to be intimidating.
-As someone who's helped countless newcomers earn their FCC technician license, I can tell you that success comes down to having the right study strategy, understanding what you're getting into, and showing up prepared on test day.
+I've helped many newcomers earn their FCC technician license, and success usually comes down to a solid study plan, knowing what to expect, and showing up ready on test day.

-The Technician class license is your gateway into the amazing world of amateur radio.
-It opens up VHF and UHF bands, gives you access to local repeaters, and lets you experiment with digital modes, satellites, and emergency communications.
-Let's walk through everything you need to know to earn your ticket.
+The Technician license is your entry point to amateur radio.
+With it, you can use VHF and UHF bands, access local repeaters, and try digital modes, satellites, and emergency communications.
+Here’s how to earn your ticket.

 Understanding the Ham Radio Technician Exam Format

-Before diving into study strategies, you need to know what you're facing.
-The ham radio technician exam consists of 35 multiple-choice questions drawn from a pool of over 400 possible questions.
-You need to answer 26 questions correctly (74%) to pass.
+First, know what you're up against.
+The ham radio technician exam has 35 multiple-choice questions pulled from a public pool of over 400.
+You need to get 26 right (74%) to pass.

 - FCC rules and regulations (6 questions)